Satoshi-Engineering/Push2Nextcloud/README.md

 * Redis Database dump
 * LND Static Channel Backup

+There currently two upload modes:

+- New File: On File Change the date&time is appended and the file uploaded
+- Overwrite Mode: The file is uploaded and overwritten

 ## Usage

 Sadly it's not one of these out of the box projects.
 There are some steps that need to be done.